QTS Data Centers is seeking to develop a data center campus in Dane County - to learn more, click this link.

 As governed by state statutes and local ordinances, negotiations on such an agreement may occur with Village Trustees in closed session.
 Closed session negotiations may occur as part of the December 16, 2025, January 6, 2026 and January 20, 2026 Village Board meetings.
 QTS would not be present in those closed session discussions.

-Growth, development and preservation in the Village of DeForest are driven by the community’s vision as outlined in our Comprehensive Plan.
+Growth, development and preservation in the Village of DeForest are driven by the community’s vision as outlined in our Comprehensive Plan and Strategic Plan.
 Annexed territory would need to be incorporated into the Comprehensive Plan through a Comprehensive Plan Amendment to account for and guide planning within that area.

-The Village anticipates QTS may file requests for a Comprehensive Plan Amendment and Zoning Map Amendment.
-Those requests would first go to Planning and Zoning Commission Meetings.
+QTS has filed requests for a Comprehensive Plan Amendment and Zoning Map Amendment.
+Those requests will be reviewed by the Planning and Zoning Commission in 2026.
 If the Commission recommends moving forward with the amendments, the Village Board could consider taking action.

-The Village of DeForest is located within the Capital Area Regional Planning Commission’s (CARPC) Northern Urban Service Area (NUSA).
+Urban service areas are established around places with sanitary sewer systems and govern where sewer lines may be extended.
+The Village of DeForest is located within the Capital Area Regional Planning Commission (CARPC) designed Northern Urban Service Area (NUSA).
 CARPC and the Wisconsin Department of Natural Resources (DNR) review requested sewer extensions based on USA boundaries.

 Before building could be permitted, a Land Division Application (commonly a Certified Survey Map (CSM) or plat) and Conditional Use Permit would need to be submitted to the Village.